RaiRaiTheRaichu/Haru/docs/technical.md

 # Technical

-## EFT details

-### Security mechanisms

-EFT implements BattlEye as it's anti-cheat solution.
-It is capable of detecting newly-injected assemblies into the game as long as the namespace doesn't match with one already in EFT.

-In addtion, EFT implements a custom integrity validator (`FilesChecker.dll`).
-It's not capable of detecting newly added files.

-### Request handling

-A HTTP packet from EFT does not include proper headers (compression headers are missing).
-Payload for HTTP and WS is compressed with ZLib (RFC1950).
-Using `deflate` in the HTTP header will cause unity to attempt at automatic decompression which will fail and softlock the game.

-Most of EFT's comminucation is over HTTPS protocol, synchronization events are usually over WSS protocol.

 ## Haru implementation details

-### Defeating security mechanisms
+### NLog exploit

 EFT 0.12.12.32.20243 and older allowed for abusing NLog targets by making your own dll a NLog target without implementing any logging targets, then drop `NLog.dll.nlog` inside `<gamedir>/EscapeFromTarkov_Data/Managed/` which contained a reference to your dll.
 Since EFT 0.13.0.x this is no longer an option.
 For code injection, you're required to use an external framework like BepInEx.

-In addition, deobfuscation is required since you have to patch this method to communicate over HTTP without SSL:
+### HTTP communication

+Most of EFT's comminucation is over HTTPS protocol, synchronization events are usually over WSS protocol.

+Aki wants to comminucate using HTTP without SSL, so it relies on deobfuscation which enables them to patch this method:

 ```cs
 // Token: 0x06002012 RID: 8210 RVA: 0x001BF6DC File Offset: 0x001BD8DC